Notes on data-driven output-feedback control of linear MIMO systems: Introduction

 The contributions of this note are twofold: (i) We first clarify the above-mentioned issues and show that a common rank assumption on the matrices of data can \textit{never} be satisfied for multi-output systems. (ii) We propose the construction of an alternative non-minimal state vector which is suitable for direct data-driven output-feedback control for MIMO LTI systems.
 In particular, this state vector can be used for the design of (stabilizing, optimal and/or robust) output-feedback controllers using techniques developed for direct data-driven state-feedback control such as, e.g., \cite{Persis20, vanWaarde20_inf, berberich2020robust, Florian23, Lopez21}.
+Finally, (iii) in Section V we consider the presence of noise in the data and briefly discuss how one can still construct the extended state vectors, such that robust stabilization techniques can be applied, cf. \cite{van2020noisy, bisoffi2022data}.

-The rest of the paper is organized as follows: Section~\ref{sec_intro} introduces the notation and reviews necessary preliminary results.
-Section~\ref{sec_main1} contains the main contributions of this paper.
+The rest of the note is organized as follows: Section~\ref{sec_intro} introduces the notation and reviews necessary preliminary results.
+Section~\ref{sec_main1} contains the main contributions of this note.
+Section~\ref{sec_ex} illustrates the results on a simulation example.
 Finally, discussions and conclusions are found in Section~\ref{sec_conc}.